It is the fastest three hours in media, and the proof of that is that we've only got one left to go here on Friday.

 It turns out that's not true.

-The White House is finally acknowledged that.
+The White House has finally acknowledged that.

-Now, Bob, did you I know this happened early this morning?
+Now, Bob, did you, I know this happened early this morning.

 This happened before the president's presser.